mgblackwater/stevekinney.net/content/courses/testing/mocks.md

 expect(paymentMock).toHaveBeenCalledTimes(2);
 ```

-In this example, the mock simulates different outcomes for the payment process and tracks the number of calls to ensure everything happens as expected..
+In this example, the mock simulates different outcomes for the payment process and tracks the number of calls to ensure everything happens as expected.

-### Difference between Mocks and Stubs
+### Difference Between Mocks and Stubs

 While both mocks and stubs replace the real implementation of functions, there are important differences between them: